-wo separate nosebands are not allowed.
+wo separate nosebands are not allowed

-Boots not Permitted. - (Reference Page 77) Both versions of the fetlock boots if used as pictured below are not allowed under any circumstances.
+Boots not Permitted. - (Reference Page 77)

-Both versions of the fetlock boots if used as pictured below left are not allowed under any circumstances, however the version pictured below right is allowed with the purple plastic insert:
+Both versions of the fetlock boots if used as pictured below are not allowed under any circumstances.

 However, the version is allowed with the purple plastic insert.

 The following hind boot is not allowed in Young Horse Competitions or pony competitions: (For the sake of clarity, the inside of these boots must be flat and have no pressure pads)